brenna/css-guide/css-guide.md

 * font sizes in ems
 * element sizing with percentage widths/margins/padding
+* use 'box-sizing: border-box' globally.
+It will save you a lot of headaches when using percentage widths.
 * avoid setting vertical height explicitly (allow the elements to size themselves)
+* try to generate visual design with CSS as much as possible instead of using an image.
+It's inherently flexible and is better for performance anyhow (eg. a CSS gradient bg on a button instead of cutting out a button bg image)
 * I've been loving [Foundation](http://foundation.zurb.com/)'s responsive fluid grid lately -- it's lightweight, easy to customize, and had many responsively-minded layout options that go beyond standard responsive grids